anchor-name

 Anchor positioning changes the containing block of anchor-positioned elements, making its position relative to its anchor rather than to the nearest positioned ancestor element.

-To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the anchor() function (set within an inset property's value) or the inset-area property.
+To tether and place a positioned element in a specific location relative to an anchor element, an anchor positioning feature is needed, such as the anchor() function (set within an inset property's value) or the position-area property.

 You cannot associate a positioned element with an anchor element if the anchor is hidden, such as with display: none or visibility: hidden, or if the anchor is part of the skipped contents of another element due to it having content-visibility: hidden set on it.